 Assault and battery inherently involve violence, so the repercussions of this charge can be quite severe.
 Aside from the fines, jail time, and other consequences you could face for a criminal assault and battery conviction, the offense could also go on your criminal record.
 When facing violence charges, your future could benefit from the assistance of a Georgetown assault lawyer.

 The damage to your reputation, family, and career can be irreparable if you are convicted of assault and battery.
 However, you do not need to handle these charges on your own.
-Contact a qualified criminal attorney to get the legal advice you need.
+Contact a knowledgeable criminal attorney to get the legal advice you need.

 Assault and Battery Charges in Georgetown